Computational complexity of matrix multiplication: Bit complexity of matrix multiplication

+The example of finite fields above vs. the integers demonstrates that the bit complexity of matrix multiplication depends on the arithmetic domain of the matrix coefficient.
+For finite fields the bit length of the coefficients can be bounded by a constant and no intermediate coefficient growth can occur.
+For integers this phenomenon leads to the inclusion of the term $\lg(d)$ in the factor $\text{M}(n+\lg(d))$ reflecting the multiplication of integers of potentially ever larger bit length during the course of the matrix multiplication algorithm.

 Related problems

 Problems that have the same asymptotic complexity as matrix multiplication include determinant, matrix inversion, Gaussian elimination (see next section).
 Problems with complexity that is expressible in terms of $\omega$ include characteristic polynomial, eigenvalues (but not eigenvectors), Hermite normal form, and Smith normal form.

 Matrix inversion, determinant and Gaussian elimination

 In his 1969 paper, where he proved the complexity $O(n^{\log_2 7}) \approx O(n^{2.807})$ for matrix computation, Strassen proved also that matrix inversion, determinant and Gaussian elimination have, up to a multiplicative constant, the same computational complexity as matrix multiplication.
 The proof does not make any assumptions on matrix multiplication that is used, except that its complexity is $O(n^\omega)$ for some $\omega \ge 2$.